-We take a look back at what was in the headlines in 1987 and 2007.
+We take a look at what was making the headlines locally on this week in 1987 and 2007.